Lauren Young: Transfer to GMA Network

 Young transferred to GMA Network in 2012.

 Her first project in GMA Network was Mundo Mo'y Akin with Alden Richards and Louise delos Reyes, where she played the anti-hero role of Darlene Carbonel.

 Young is the main protagonist of the teen drama suspense-thriller television series Dormitoryo with Enzo Pineda, Joyce Ching, Ruru Madrid, and Wynwyn Marquez.
 She played the role of Hazel Mendoza, who was determined to discover the truth behind the death of Maika Benitez (played by Wynwyn Marquez).

 She also had her first mainstream film under GMA Films entitled Overtime, co-starring Richard Gutierrez.

 In 2015, Young played one of the main antagonists (Antonia Santibañez) in Marimar, whose lead role was played by her real-life sister Megan Young.
 Marimar marks their second project together after Star Magic Presents: Abt Ur Luv Ur Lyf 2.

 Personal life

-She is the youngest daughter of Calvin and Victoria Young.
-She is a cousin of Max Collins.
-She finished high school at Angelicum College and studied culinary arts at De La Salle–College of Saint Benilde.
+Young is a cousin of Max Collins.
+She began a relationship with Robbie Garcia on April 21, 2015.
+She began a relationship with Toby Panlilio in 2017.
+They engaged on February 5, 2026.